devilbox/vhost-gen/README.md

 in /etc/vhot-gen/conf.yml

 Required arguments:
+  -p|r <str>  You need to choose one of the mutually exclusive arguments.
-  -p <str>    Path to document root
+              -p: Path to document root/
+              -r: http(s)://Host:Port for reverse proxy.
+              Depening on the choice, it will either generate a document serving vhost or a reverse proxy vhost.
-              Note, this can also have a suffix directory to be set in conf.yml -n <str>    Name of vhost
+              Note, when using -p, this can also have a suffix directory to be set in conf.yml
+  -l <str>    Location path when using reverse proxy.
+              Note, this is not required for normal document root server (-p) -n <str>    Name of vhost
               Note, this can also have a prefix and/or suffix to be set in conf.yml